daniel-QMTRY/QMTRY-Provider-Member-Engagement-Analytics/README.md

 ## 🤝 License & Attribution (Share the Sparkle!) 🌟

 MIT License © QMTRY, LLC • Synthea © its awesome creators.
 Questions?
-Open an issue, ping us, or let's collab on your next Stars conquest.
-We thrive on tough puzzles! 🧩
+Open an issue or ping QMTRY.ai — hard problems are welcome! 🧩

 Ready to dazzle?
 Fork, run, and watch clients line up! 🚀💼